rossurbina/Climate_Data/README.md

 I wanted to explore how climate change has impacted temperature change and the number of disasters (outputs) over time.
 I also wanted to explore the relationship of how factors that influence climate change (inputs), such as CO2 emissions, affect temperature change and disasters.
 Finally, I analyzed countries’ inputs and outputs by region and income level to see how they contribute to and are affected by climate change.

 ### Data Tools Used
 I used Python in Jupyter Notebook to clean, transform, and analyze the data.
 I then exported csv files from Jupyter Notebook into Tableau, where I visualized the data.
-The Python code is in Github, and the Tableau dashboard link is https://public.tableau.com/app/profile/ross.urbina/viz/GlobalClimateVisualizationProject/Dashboard1
+Here is the link to the [Jupyter Notebook file](https://github.com/rossurbina/Climate_Data/blob/main/Climate_Data_Analysis.ipynb) and the [Tableau dashboard](https://public.tableau.com/app/profile/ross.urbina/viz/GlobalClimateVisualizationProject/Dashboard1)

 ## Insights & Observations
 ### Main Conclusion